bee-envsys-cornell/lab01/README.md

 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
 - `README.md`: This file.
 You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.
-- `.github/`: This folder contains workflow files which generate the notebook.
+- `.github/`: This folder contains workflow files which generate a PDF from a notebook.
 Again, you shouldn't need to touch this.

 ## Dependencies